shinzxyz/apis/README.md

-# Hiuraa-API-Base
+# YoedzKey

-**Hiuraa-API-Base** is a simple, yet powerful and highly customizable REST API foundation.
+**YoedzKey** is a simple, yet powerful and highly customizable REST API foundation.
 Built with Express.js, it provides developers with a solid starting point to create their own API services with minimal setup and maximum flexibility.

 ## Features